 - Bad management.
 When a manager never admits to doing anything wrong, claims all the credit for success, or blames everyone else for failure, people become demotivated and eventually leave.
 No-one wants to work for this kind of a manager.

 Motivation and demotivation are two sides of the same coin.
-But if you select the right kinds of people, help them continue to grow and learn, and recognise and reward their contributions, you’ll find that ‘keeping them motivated’ isn’t difficult at all.
+To avoid the motivation dilemma: select the right kinds of people, help them continue to grow and learn, and recognise and reward their contributions.
+You’ll find that ‘keeping them motivated’ isn’t difficult at all.